 Understanding what a convalescent home is and assessing whether that is the proper facility for your needs or those of a family member starts with understanding the word convalescent.
 As the definition above shows, a person who is convalescent is someone in need of care after an illness, injury or operation.
 The function of convalescing is for the purposes of recovery, to help the person resume their lifestyle and typical day-to-day activities.

-This purpose of being a short-term care facility is the main difference between a convalescent home and a nursing home.
-Although many facilities, like Mount Hope Nursing Center, provide the services of both a convalescent home and a nursing home.
+This purpose of being a short-term care facility is the main difference between these two care facilities.
+Although many facilities, like Mount Hope Nursing Center in Kansas, provide the services of both a convalescent and a nursing home.

 Convalescent Home vs Nursing Home

 A convalescent home can often also be called an Inpatient Rehabilitation Facility, or IRF.
 These facilities have medically trained staff who deliver short-term care.
 The people receiving convalescent care are getting temporary care to recover from some sort of set-back such as an injury, illness or operation.
 The goal is to restore the person’s abilities to handle the activities of daily living such as feeding, bathing, and dressing.
 Once the patient has sufficiently recovered, they will leave the convalescent facility to return home and resume their standard lifestyle.
-A nursing home is a facility that can provide similar medical and life-assistance care to patients, but typically will remain the facility the patient resides at for the long-term.
+A nursing home is a facility, like Mount Hope Nursing Center in Kansas, that can provide similar medical and life-assistance care to patients, but typically will remain the facility the patient resides at for the long-term.

-Some examples of situations that may lead to a person needing care at a convalescent home:
+Some examples of situations that may lead to a person needing convalescent care: